 Dereferencing a Pointer

-We "dereference" the pointer using the asterisk (*) operator to access the object itself (rather than its members).
+We "dereference" a pointer by utilizing the asterisk (*) operator to retrieve the actual object instead of its attributes.

 ClassNameobj = *objPtr; // Dereferencing the pointer to get the object